hpcc-systems/DataMgmt/README.md

 ___

 <a name="genindex_promotegeneration"></a>
-`PromoteGeneration(STRING indexStorePath, STRING espURL, STRING roxieTargetName = 'roxie', STRING roxieProcessName = '*') := FUNCTION`
+`PromoteGeneration(STRING indexStorePath, STRING espURL, STRING roxieTargetName = 'roxie', STRING roxieProcessName = '*', UNSIGNED2 daliDelayMilliseconds = 300) := FUNCTION`

 Method promotes all subkeys associated with the first generation into the second, promotes the second to the third, and so on.
 The first generation of